killean-solvely/hsapi-gen/README.md

 ```

 - `outfolder` is the folder where the generated files will be saved.
+- `lang` is the language you want the types to be generated in.
+Currently only `ts` is supported.
 - `schemas` is an array of objects that represent the different Hubspot portals you want to generate types for.
   - `name` is the name of the portal.
   - `token` is the API key for the portal.